nlesc-ave/ave-rest-service/README.md

 A demo Docker image with a sample dataset is available at https://hub.docker.com/r/ave2/ave-demo/ .

-### Encrypted
+### Secure connection

-The Docker container uses http, to use https, a reverse proxy with Let's Encrypt certificate can be put in front of the Docker container.
+The Docker container uses http which is an unencryted connection.
+To use a secure connection (https), a reverse proxy with Let's Encrypt certificate can be put in front of the Docker container.

 The Docker container must be run a port which is not 443.